ibireme/yyjson/doc/API.md

 free(buf); // the input dat should free after document.
 ```

-●**YYJSON_READ_FASTFP**<br/>
-Read floating-point number with a fast method.<br/>

-This option can greatly increase the reading speed of long floating-point numbers,<br/>
-but may get 0-2 ulp error for each number.<br/>
-This flag is very useful when the precision of floating-point numbers is not important,<br/>
-such as display a 3D model or play a lottie animation on mobile.

 ●**YYJSON_READ_STOP_WHEN_DONE**<br/>
 Stop when done instead of issues an error if there's additional content after a JSON document.<br/>
 This option may used to parse small pieces of JSON in larger data, such as [NDJSON](https://en.wikipedia.org/wiki/JSON_streaming).<br/>